 Minister Zardari Vows to Enhance Karachi Prison Conditions

-This forward-thinking approach not only benefits the inmates but also contributes to the overall safety and welfare of the community.
+This forward-thinking approach not only benefits inmates but also contributes to overall safety and welfare of the community.
 It fosters a more inclusive and supportive society.
 As these vocational programs expand, they promise to transform lives and reduce crime rates.
 This will pave the way for a more rehabilitative and humane prison system.